-The subs themselves are competition grade with a durable injection molded polypropylene cone, and the vented (ported) enclosure is custom built for loud and deep bass.
-It’s finished with a plush, charcoal carpet and KICKER’s signature logo.
+The KICKER Dual 43DCWR122 features competition-grade injection-molded polypropylene cones and a custom-built, vented enclosure for loud and deep bass.
+The subwoofer is finished with a charcoal carpet and KICKER’s signature logo.

 2. KICKER 11HS8 8″ – Best KICKER Sub for Small Spaces

-The super compact subwoofer is powered with a 150-watt amplifier and fully enclosed.
-It’s not the loudest sub around, but you can expect tight and accurate bass.
-The dimensions, 3 ⅞” x 9 ⅜” x 3 ⅛” make it easy to squeeze into any vehicle – under seats or even in vacant storage space.
+Fully enclosed and powered with a 150-watt amplifier, the KICKER 11HS8 delivers tight and accurate bass.
+Its compact size of 3 ⅞” x 9 ⅜” x 3 ⅛” makes it easy to fit into any vehicle, under seats or in vacant storage space.

 3. KICKER 43CWR124 – Best Competition KICKER Subwoofer

-This respectable duo of 12-inch subwoofers has modest power and respectable specs, but what stands out is the rare free-air install compatibility.
+KICKER 10C124 is a respectable duo of 12-inch subwoofers, with modest power and respectable specs, but what stands out is the rare free-air install compatibility.

-Kicker’s dual 10-inch subs with a stylish custom enclosure that optimizes loudness and sound quality makes a great-value buy for anyone looking for bass in their trunk.
+The KICKER 44DCWC102 is a pair of 10-inch subwoofers with a stylish custom enclosure that optimizes loudness and sound quality.
+It’s a great value buy for anyone looking for bass in their trunk.

-Part of that is due to the custom vented enclosure.
-Built from a heavy MDF and finished with a cool black carpet, this enclosure is optimized for powerful and deep bass and comes factory-tuned to save you the trouble.
+The KICKER 44DCWC102 is constructed with a heavy MDF and finished with a black carpet.
+The enclosure is designed for powerful and deep bass and comes factory-tuned for your convenience.

-The spring-loaded speaker terminal protects your subs from all the bumps in the road, while the custom ports provide efficient power use and an accurate sound.
+The spring-loaded speaker terminal of the KICKER 44DCWC102 protects the subs from road vibrations, while the custom ports provide efficient power use and an accurate sound.